folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 These instructions assist developers with configuring GitHub Actions based CI workflows to replace the currently used Jenkins pipeline.

 This document is for existing and new front-end UI and Stripes repositories.
+For new modules, get the source code and other files in place before adding these workflows.

 ## Setting up the workflows

 **Note**: A separate branch and pull request is created for each selected workflow.
 There are two separate workflows:
-- One for snapshot artifacts
-- One for release artifacts
+1. Snapshot artifacts (FOLIO NPM Workflow)
+2. Release artifacts (FOLIO NPM Release Workflow)

 ### Disable Jenkins pipeline

-Once the first pull request is created with one of the workflows the Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.
+When the first pull request is created with the first workflow, then the Jenkins pipeline needs to be disabled as a first step.
+This prevents it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.

 Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

+After these CI workflows are successfully operating, then that file can be removed.

 ### Add FOLIO workflows

 The workflows are established by following these steps:
 - From the repository GitHub page, navigate to the `Actions` tab.
 - On clicking the `New Workflow` button, two NPM based workflows are shown which are developed by FOLIO organization.
 Make sure to select ONLY those workflows developed by FOLIO.
 The two NPM based workflows are:
-    - **FOLIO NPM Workflow**
+    1. **FOLIO NPM Workflow**
-    - **FOLIO NPM Release Workflow**
+    2. **FOLIO NPM Release Workflow**
 - Once the workflows are added, they need to be configured according to the repository requirements.

 ### Configuration

 Each workflow has four environment variables which need to be configured according to the requirements of the particular repository.
 These are:
 - **`YARN_TEST_OPTIONS`** -- options to pass to 'yarn test'
-- **`SQ_ROOT_DIR`** -- root SQ directory to scan relative to top-level directory
+- **`SQ_ROOT_DIR`** -- root SonarQube directory to scan relative to top-level directory
 - **`PUBLISH_MOD_DESCRIPTOR`** -- boolean 'true' or 'false'
 - **`COMPILE_TRANSLATION_FILES`** -- boolean 'true' or 'false'

-For the repositories which have `PUBLISH_MOD_DESCRIPTOR` variable set as true, an extra step needs to be performed.
+For the repositories which have `PUBLISH_MOD_DESCRIPTOR` variable set as true, an extra step needs to be performed:

 In the `scripts` attribute of the `package.json` file, the following command needs to be added:
 - `"build-mod-descriptor": "stripes mod descriptor --full --strict | jq '.[]' > module-descriptor.json ",`